christiaandirven/Manual-Mattress-Mate/README.md

 Once you know the code works properly, navigate to File > Example > Adafruit NeoPixel > Simple

 Ensure you check your serial monitor frequently in case of any sudden disconnect with your network.
 If you are no longer connected to your network, a row of dots will be displayed in the serial monitor.
 However, this is only an issue regarding connection and doesn't mean that your code is the problem.
-In order to prevent this, make sure you're not connected to a 5Ghz network.
+In order to prevent this, make sure you're not connected to a 5Ghz network. (see below the dots highlighted in red)

 <img src="/images-map-manual/wifi connect error.png">